Trump declares "mission accomplished" after U.S.-led airstrikes in Syria

 Breaking News Emails

-The airstrikes included 105 weapons that were deployed against three targets in Syria in a multi-national effort that involved France and the United Kingdom.
+The airstrikes included 105 weapons that were deployed against three targets in Syria in a multinational effort that involved France and the United Kingdom and were in response to a suspected chemical attack last weekend that killed dozens.

 Pentagon officials said the missiles struck at 4 a.m. local time Saturday (9 p.m.
-ET Friday), but coalition forces began preparing for the mission hours before.
+ET Friday).

-At a news conference at the Pentagon after Trump spoke on Friday night, Defense Secretary James Mattis described the strikes as "a little over double the weapons" used by the Trump administration to carry out a similar attack one year ago.
-That April 2017 attack consisted of 59 Tomahawk cruise missiles.
+At a news conference at the Pentagon after Trump spoke on Friday night, Defense Secretary James Mattis described the strikes as "a little over double the weapons" used by the Trump administration to carry out a similar attack in April 2017 that consisted of 59 Tomahawk cruise missiles.

+She added that the mission in Syria remains defeating the Islamic State, but that the U.S. will not allow Assad to attack "innocent Syrian people."

-Both Russia and Iran condemned the airstrikes.
-At a press conference Saturday, Russian military officials claimed that the Syrian military shot down more than 70 missiles during the mission.
+Both Russia and Iran condemned the airstrikes, with Russian military officials claiming Saturday that the Syrian military had shot down more than 70 missiles.

-While the Pentagon acknowledged that the Syrian military fired more than 40 surface-to-air missiles, McKenzie said most of the missiles were launched after Saturday's U.S.-led strike.
+While the Pentagon acknowledged that the Syrian military fired more than 40 surface-to-air missiles, McKenzie said most of the missiles were launched after the U.S.-led strike.

 "No Syrian weapon had any effect on anything that we did," McKenzie said.